satriadhm/satriadhm-playground/public/blog/service-java-arch.md

 image: /images/blog/java-folder-architecture.jpg
 ---

-# How to Define a Suitable Architecture for your Backend Service?

 **Disclaimer**: In this article, the terms project, class, interface, and model refer to Object-Oriented Programming (OOP) concepts and implementations in Java.

 There are many ways to define a service architecture, especially a folder architecture.
 But of course, we don't want to trouble many people and ourselves, right?
 I will share one (of many) ways to make your service more maintainable.